Justice Involved Reentry Program

 • Utilize and enhance the data exchange agreements between DHHS agencies and correctional partners.

-• Develop and submit State Plan Amendments (SPA) to enable Federal Medical Assistance Percentage (FMAP) claiming for provisions of services required under the CAA, 2023.
+• Develop and submit State Plan Amendments (SPA) to enable Federal Medical Assistance Percentage (FAMP) claiming for provisions of services required under the CAA, 2023.

-• Update Medicaid Services Manual (MSM) and/or Medicaid operations Manual (MOM) to outline the regulations for provision of required services under CAA, 2023 and AB 389.
+• Update Medicaid Service Manual (MSM) and/or Medicaid Operations Manual (MOM) to outline the regulations for provisions of required services under CAA, 2023 and AB 389.

 • Determine the level of impact to the MCOs and DBA.